Year2012 – Ongoing

 TechnologyDCNN, OpenCV, Python Keras, Tesseract, OCR Engine

-Social network for typoholics.
+Fontli, a Social network for typoholics

 Fontli is a typography community platform that identifies images without typographic content and marks them as spam.
 The requirement was to introduce a moderation process to sift out non-typographic images (such as selfies and scenery) that are irrelevant to the typographic community.